Are you ready to earn your online nursing degree?

 What are some specific duties of nurse informaticists?

-The HIMSS report found systems implementation — choosing and developing new technologies and training nursing staff to use them — as the most common job duty.
+The HIMSS report found systems implementation, such as choosing and developing new technologies and training nursing staff to use them, as the most common job duty.
 Other typical tasks include informatics education, project management, system development, and quality initiative planning and reporting.

 How long does it take to become a nurse informaticist?

 A career in nursing informatics requires a minimum of a BSN, which usually takes four years to complete.
 Students with RN licenses can often enter accelerated or bridge BSN programs to finish in 12-20 months.
 Graduate-level degrees, such as MSNs and nursing doctorates, add 2-5 years.

 What skills are important for working in nursing informatics?

 Nursing informatics calls for a combination of clinical, technological, and collaborative abilities.
 Successful nursing informatics workers need interpersonal skills, such as conflict resolution, empathy, flexibility, and teamwork, along with problem-solving abilities, computer programming knowledge, and experience with health data systems.

 Can you work remotely as a nurse informaticist?